 E.J. asked John to leave the room so that he could talk to Ava about her case and told Ava that he had bad news.

 E.J. explained to Ava that Judge Fitzpatrick would no longer handle the case.
-He also explained that the District Attorney presented direct evidence that linked her to planning the plane crash, and the subsequent death of three people.
-Ava told E.J. that she was certain that she deleted all of her email correspondence about the crash and her contacts.
+He also explained that the district attorney had presented direct evidence that linked her to planning the plane crash and the subsequent death of three people.
+Ava told E.J. that she was certain that she had deleted all of her email correspondence about the crash and her contacts.
 Ava was very upset at the turn of events in her case and pleaded with E.J. to find another defense.
-She asked E.J. to tell the court that she was under the influence of drugs and not in her right state of mind, but E.J. was not hopeful and admitted that without Judge Fitzpatrick on their side, there was little hope of an acquittal.
-E.J. apologized to Ava and seemed upset that he could not help her, but explained that he had no control over what happened.
+She asked E.J. to tell the court that she had been under the influence of drugs and not in her right state of mind, but E.J. was not hopeful and admitted that without Judge Fitzpatrick on their side, there was little hope of an acquittal.
+E.J. apologized to Ava and seemed upset that he could not help her, but he explained that he had no control over what happened.

-John walked into the room and Ava signaled E.J. not to tell John anything about her case because she wanted to tell John in her own time.
-John asked E.J. to leave the room, and again E.J. encouraged John to trust him if he were to continue to represent John in the best possible way, however he left as John requested.
-When they were alone, John told Ava that he could not trust E.J. with the knowledge that he held Paul hostage in the basement.
-John said that he did not understand why the tape did not surface and decided to call his contact at the police station to find out what caused the delay in uncovering the evidence.
+John walked into the room, and Ava signaled E.J. not to tell John anything about her case because she wanted to tell John in her own time.
+John asked E.J. to leave the room, and again E.J. encouraged John to trust him if he were to continue to represent John in the best possible way; however, he left as John requested.
+When John and Ava were alone, John said that he could not trust E.J. with the knowledge that he held Paul hostage in the basement.
+John said that he did not understand why the tape had not surfaced and decided to call his contact at the police station to find out what had caused the delay in uncovering the evidence.

-After Hope had gone, Morgan came to the Kiriakis estate and announced that she'd relieved Henderson of his duties and was going to take care of Philip.
+After Hope had gone, Morgan went to the Kiriakis estate and announced that she'd relieved Henderson of his duties and was going to take care of Philip.
 She served him some lemonade and then applied sunscreen to his back.
-Philip was quite pleased, but then pouted when he tried to thank her with kisses and she resisted.
-She reminded him that he was still healing from a bullet wound, and said she planned to make sure he didn't do anything to set his recovery back.
+Philip was quite pleased but pouted when he tried to thank her with kisses and she resisted.
+She reminded him that he was still healing from a bullet wound and said she planned to make sure he didn't do anything to set his recovery back.

-John came down the stairs of the DiMera mansion, calling for Ava until he found her note in the entryway.
-He had only read as far as, "Dear John: By the time you read this, I'll be miles away," when the doorbell rang.
-Muttering that Ava had made a big mistake, he angrily flung the note down and opened the door to find Marlena.
-She warned him that Stefano had had a seizure and might come out of his coma soon.
 John was disappointed that the injection Marlena had given Stefano hadn't permanently disabled him, but Marlena was more concerned that Stefano would seek revenge on John for taking over the DiMera empire.
-John was glad that, as his wife, Marlena wouldn't have to testify against him, because he was going to kill Stefano.
+John was glad that, as his wife, Marlena wouldn't have to testify against him because he was going to kill Stefano.
 Marlena begged him not to, and when he pointed out her hypocrisy, she insisted she'd never stopped regretting what she'd done.
 Despite her pleas, he left for the hospital.

-A perplexed Marlena turned to go to the living room, then discovered Ava's note on the floor.
-In it, she read that Ava couldn't bear to be locked up again and so she had to disappear.
-Ava also confessed that she loved John, and that he was the only reason she'd found it hard to leave.
+A perplexed Marlena turned to go to the living room then discovered Ava's note on the floor.
+In it, she read that Ava couldn't bear to be locked up again, so she had to disappear.
+Ava also confessed that she loved John and that he was the only reason she'd found it hard to leave.
 The letter closed with, "Always remember I'm thinking of you, and for my sake, please learn how to be happy in your new skin.
 You deserve it."
 With a sigh, Marlena dialed Roman to tell him that Ava had jumped bail and left town.

 Kayla returned with Stefano's test results and showed Tony and E.J. that there were indeed areas of increased brain activity.
 She cautioned that there were many possible explanations for the results, but she'd have Lexie review them as well.
 She added that it was too soon to tell when or if Stefano would wake up.

-John then strode into the room, and peered impassively into Stefano's face.
+John then strode into the room and peered impassively into Stefano's face.
 "What are you plotting now?" he whispered, and he seemed amused when Kayla warned that Stefano might be able to hear him.
 John then asked about Stefano's prognosis.
-He never took his eyes off the old man as Kayla explained that they really didn't know whether Stefano would come out of the coma, nor what sort of shape he might be in if he did.
-John left after all, but declared that he hoped his brother had brain damage.
-Kayla told E.J. and Tony that it was also possible that the seizure meant Stefano was deteriorating, and that she'd ordered additional tests to determine more.
+He never took his eyes off the old man as Kayla explained that they really didn't know whether Stefano would emerge from the coma or what sort of shape he might be in if he did.
+John left but declared that he hoped his brother had brain damage.
+Kayla told E.J. and Tony that it was also possible that the seizure meant Stefano was deteriorating and that she'd ordered additional tests to determine more.

 E.J. and Tony exited their father's room, and Tony left to phone Anna.
 Nicole stopped by to see E.J., and he updated her on Stefano's condition.
 Genuinely concerned for E.J., she asked if he were all right.
 E.J. confided that he had just been beginning to feel like his own man, out of his father's shadow, adding, "If he wakes up, there's going to be hell to pay, but if he dies, I'm going to be devastated."

 Marlena arrived at the hospital and regarded Stefano through his window.
 She imagined him waking up and grabbing her while vowing his revenge.
-She almost jumped out of her skin when she turned to find John right behind her.
-John warned her not to interfere when he killed Stefano, and promised he'd make sure no one could trace it back to him.
-Marlena expressed her disapproval, and reiterated her regret for using her skills as a doctor to hurt someone, but added that she'd done it out of sheer desperation.
+She almost jumped out of her skin when she turned and found John right behind her.
+John warned her not to interfere when he killed Stefano, and he promised he'd make sure no one could trace it back to him.
+Marlena expressed her disapproval and reiterated her regret for using her skills as a doctor to hurt someone; she added that she'd done it out of sheer desperation.
 John declared that Marlena didn't have to be involved or know the details, but he was going to take care of the situation.

 Marlena entered Stefano's room and leaned in close to him.
-She reminded him of what she'd done in his jail cell, and whispered in his ear, "I would do it again in a heartbeat."
-Stefano slowly opened his eyes and turned to look at her, then closed them as his heart monitor started beeping wildly.
+She reminded him of what she'd done in his jail cell and whispered in his ear, "I would do it again in a heartbeat."
+Stefano slowly opened his eyes and turned to look at her then closed them as his heart monitor started beeping wildly.
 Kayla rushed in, followed by Tony and E.J., and checked the monitors.
-Silently, Stefano avowed, "Prepare yourselves.
+Silently, Stefano vowed, "Prepare yourselves.
 I will have my revenge!"

 Julie finished Hope's makeup and sat back to admire her work.
 The others exclaimed that Hope looked like a princess.
 Hope peered into a hand mirror and gasped, "Where's Hope?"
 She kissed Julie and thanked her just as they heard a knock at the front door.
 Chelsea then admitted Glorianne, Hope's hairdresser.
 Glorianne revealed that she only made house calls for special occasions, but Julie ushered her upstairs before she could spoil the surprise.
 Hope pulled Chelsea aside and begged her to divulge what was going on, even threatening not to let Chelsea borrow any more jewelry unless she did.
 Chelsea firmly refused to spill the beans.

-Glorianne came downstairs and announced Hope's arrival.
+Glorianne returned downstairs and announced Hope's arrival.
 Smiling from ear to ear, Hope glided down the stairs and modeled her new, glamorous 'do as the other women applauded.
-Hope guessed that Bo planned to take her with a fancy dinner, but the women still wouldn't tell her what the surprise was.
+Hope guessed that Bo planned to take her to a fancy dinner, but the women still wouldn't tell her what the surprise was.
 Julie then ordered Hope to get dressed.

-Dreamily, Hope recalled her time there with Bo, many years ago: The two of them had dressed up in antebellum costumes, and Bo had carried her up the staircase of a grand Southern plantation, where they'd made love for the first time.
-A blissful Hope came out of her reverie at last and softly declared that it had been an unforgettable trip.
+Dreamily, Hope recalled her time there with Bo, many years before.
+The two of them had dressed up in antebellum costumes, and Bo had carried her up the staircase of a grand Southern plantation, where they'd made love for the first time.
+A blissful Hope snapped out of her reverie at last and softly declared that it had been an unforgettable trip.
 The others wanted to know what had made it so special, other than being alone with Bo.
-Hope confessed somewhat sheepishly that it was when she and Bo were first married.
+Hope confessed somewhat sheepishly that it was when she and Bo had first been married.
 Julie and Maggie exchanged a conspiratorial glance as Kayla looked at the floor.

-Soon the women announced that it was time.
+Soon, the women announced that it was time.
 Chelsea gave Hope a bouquet of white roses to carry as Kayla escorted the giddy bride out the front door.
-Maggie praised Julie and Chelsea for getting Hope ready in time, and then reminded the ladies that they all still needed to get dressed as well.
+Maggie praised Julie and Chelsea for getting Hope ready in time then reminded the ladies that they all still needed to get dressed as well.